 Godzilla: Final Wars marks the monster’s 50-year anniversary in the movies.
 Kyle Cooper‘s title sequence pays tribute to the various incarnations of the monster over the years.
 His relentless fast-paced title sequence oozes destruction.
 Images of the Godzilla hurling bolts of electricity at Japan’s metropoli and setting the world ablaze with its atomic breath.

-Cooper's title sequence opens with the image of a nuclear blast – a visual reference to Godzilla's metaphorical significance.
+Kyle Cooper’s title sequence opens with the image of a nuclear blast – a visual reference to Godzilla’s metaphorical significance.
 The first Godzilla movie was released in 1954, less than a decade after the American bombing of Hiroshima and Nagasaki in WWII.
-The giant monster and its nuclear breath represented Japan's collective fear of the atomic bomb.
-The movie series carry an implicit warning against the use of weapons of mass destruction.
+The giant monster and its nuclear breath represented Japan’s collective fear of the atomic bomb.

 Article: Remco Vlaanderen, © Submarine Channel.
 Last update: 6 August 2011